Overview

 Risk factors

 Bradycardia is often associated with damage to heart tissue from some type of heart disease.
 Anything that increases the risk of heart problems can increase the risk of bradycardia.
-Risk factors for heart disease include:
+Risk factors include:

 Complications